-Sunny and Warm Friday - KTVZ
+Sunny and warm Friday - KTVZ

-We are mostly sunny today with a high near 92.
-Light and variable wind becoming northwest 6 to 10 mph in the afternoon.
-Winds could gusts as high as 18 mph.
+We are expecting to be mostly sunny today, with a high near 92.
+Light and variable winds are becoming northwest 6 to 10 mph in the afternoon but could gust as high as 18 mph.

-Mostly clear tonight with a low around 56.
-Northwest wind 10 to 15 mph becoming light and variable after midnight.
+It'll be mostly clear tonight, with a low around 56.
+Northwest winds will be 10 to 15 mph, becoming light and variable after midnight.
 Winds could gust as high as 23 mph.

 Saturday will bring temperatures in the 90's and more sun.